puppetlabs/puppet-docs/source/pe/3.7/cloudprovisioner_configuring.markdown

 Installing
 ----------

-Cloud provisioning tools are installed automatically as part of the web-based PE install.
-If you don't want to install the cloud provisioning tools, then use an answer file with your Puppet Enterprise installation, and set the `q_puppet_cloud_install` option to `N`.

-If you install PE without installing the cloud provisioning tools, and then decide you want to install them, you can do so using the package manager of your choice (Yum, APT, etc.).
-The packages you need are: pe-cloud-provisioner and pe-cloud-provisioner-libs.
+Cloud provisioning tools are no longer installed automatically as part of the web-based PE install.
+If you decide you want to install cloud provisioner, you can do so using the package manager of your choice (Yum, APT, etc.).
+The packages you need are: `pe-cloud-provisioner` and `pe-cloud-provisioner-libs`.
 They can be found in the packages directory of the installer tarball.

 Configuring
 -----------